kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 To model the state space, we need to consider all the possible configurations of the car.
 To do that, we need to decide how we will represent the car's position and the **environment** in which it is moving.

 To simplify things, we can represent the car's position as a coordinate on a grid.
 For example, the car's position at point A can be represented as `(1,0)`, and its position at point B can be represented as `(6,6)`.
-The state space will be all the possible positions of the car on the grid.

 <p align="center">
 <img src="../../images/car_grid.png" width = "400px"/>